simonw/webvtt-to-json/README.md

 This will output to standard output.
 Use `-o filename` to send it to a specified file.

+Subtitles can often include duplicate lines.
+Add `-d` or `--dedupe` to attempt to remove those duplicates from the output:

+    webvtt-to-json --dedupe subtitles.vtt

 You can also use:

     python -m webvtt_to_json ...